gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ## Invoke the created resource

-Next, invoke the AWS Lambda function to verify it was created and executing the application code.
+Next, invoke the AWS Lambda function to verify it was created and is successfully executing the application code.

 Use `terraform output` to retrieve the name of the AWS Lambda function you provisioned.
 This uses the outputs we added to the module in [create a module](./deploying-a-module.md#create-a-module) to retrieve the name of the Lambda function.
 Then, invoke the Lambda function directly using the AWS CLI, writing the response of the Lambda to a file called `lambda_output`.
 ```sh